 Our Next Retreat

-Watch this space for news of our upcoming spring 2018 retreat.
+Watch this space for news of our spring 2019 retreat.

 They consist of silent and guided meditation, walking meditation, a guided visualization, and other awareness practices.
 We end with tea and fellowship.